simwai/lol-ranks-bot/README.md

 - `discordToken` = Tokens of your bot, used to authorize API requests and carry all of your bot user’s permissions ([Tutorial](https://discord.com/developers/docs/getting-started#configuring-a-bot))
 - `riotToken` = Riot development API key ([Tutorial](https://developer.riotgames.com/docs/lol#:~:text=Before%20you%20start%20reading%20this%20documentation%20you%20need%20to%20first%20login%20with%20your%20Riot%20Games%20account.%20Once%20you%20do,%20a%20Developer%20Portal%20account%20is%20created%20for%20you!%20This%20action%20also%20generates%20a%20basic%20development%20API%20key%20that%20is%20associated%20with%20your%20account.))
 - `status` = The Discord bot status
+- `embedColor` = The accent color of the embeds sent by the bot
 - `ranks` = The names of your rank roles on your Discord server
 - `rankIconNames` = The names of you rank icons on your Discord server
 - `region` = The LoL API endpoint region